Factbox: Britain's Brexit vote - How many lawmakers are backing PM May?

 May’s Conservative Party has 317 lawmakers.
 It governs with a working majority of 13 thanks to a deal with the 10 lawmakers of the Northern Irish Democratic Unionist Party.

-Lawmakers who have indicated they will oppose the deal: 69(including 16 of May’s Conservative lawmakers)
+Lawmakers who have indicated they will oppose the deal: 93(including 27 of May’s Conservative lawmakers)

-Reporting by William James, Elizabeth Piper and Kylie MacLellan; Editing by Stephen Addison
+Reporting by William James, Elizabeth Piper and Kylie MacLellan; Editing by Paul Sandle